-- Must be 18 years of age or older on the first day of enrollment - Must be a United States citizen or eligible non-citizen, (see https://studentaid.ed.gov/sa/eligibility/non-us-citizens) - All documentation must be current/valid, and the full names must be linkable together through other documentation which may be requested for verification purposes (including but not limited to SSN card, driver's license, and/or official marriage licenses). - Notify the admissions department if you have been convicted of a felony.
-You may be ineligible for Title IV aid and/or disqualified from being able to obtain a license in the programs we offer in the State of Oregon. - For the Cadet Instructor program only: required documentation also includes submitting proof of licensure/certification in Hair Design, Esthetics, and Nail Technology
+- Must be 18 years of age or older on the first day of enrollment - Must be a United States citizen or eligible non-citizen, (see https://studentaid.gov/understand-aid/eligibility/requirements/non-us-citizens) - All documentation must be current/valid, and the full names must be linkable together through other documentation which may be requested for verification purposes (including but not limited to SSN card, driver's license, and/or official marriage licenses). - Notify the admissions department if you have been convicted of a felony.
+You may be ineligible for Title IV aid and/or disqualified from being able to obtain a license in the programs we offer in the State of Oregon. - For the Cadet Instructor Hybrid Program only: required documentation also includes submitting proof of licensure/certification in any one or more of the following: - Hair Design, Barbering, Esthetics, Nail Technology